What to Eat on the Paleo Diet

 - Healthful oils (Olive, walnut, flaxseed, macadamia, avocado, coconut)

-Here are a few tips to make The Paleo Diet a routine part of your lifestyle:
+Tips to make The Paleo Diet a routine part of your lifestyle:

 - For breakfast, make an easy omelet.
 Sauté onion, peppers, mushrooms, and broccoli in olive oil; add omega-3-enriched or free-range eggs and diced turkey or chicken breast.